Your life may be full of opportunities to step outside of your comfort zone, but seizing them can be a real challenge.

 - Fear zone

 This is the second stage that introduces fear and anxiety.
-Excuses, lack of self-confidence, and being persuaded to stay in the comfort zone are obstacles you may face when trying to leave the comfort zone.
+Excuses, lack of self-confidence, and being persuaded by the opinions of your family and friends to stay in the comfort zone are all obstacles you may face when trying to leave the comfort zone.

 - Learning zone